simonesilvestroni/m2m-website/_posts/2022-03-03-life-after-social-networks.md

 ## What if?

 On the other hand, I can’t understand how people actually enjoy having their time, attention and focus snatched by young-white-male-dominated mega corporations.
-Especially knowing how they make their money through selling personal data, reprogramming the social behavior of millions while [altering entire democracies](https://en.wikipedia.org/wiki/The_Great_Hack) in the making.
+Especially knowing how they make their money through selling personal data, reprogramming the social behaviour of millions while [altering entire democracies](https://en.wikipedia.org/wiki/The_Great_Hack) in the making.

 I keep asking: what if these soulless machines stopped working?
 We all remember the fast demise of MySpace; what would happen to that _audience amplifier_?